Project Manager Government ICT Contracts

 What's the difference between a project manager and program manager role in government?

 A project manager typically owns a defined scope, schedule, budget, and team on a single project.
 A program manager coordinates across multiple related projects or workstreams, manages interdependencies, and owns the program-level governance and benefits realisation picture.
-Program manager contracts generally attract significantly higher rates and require demonstrated experience at that level.
+Program manager contracts generally attract higher rates and require demonstrated experience at that level.

 Looking for project management contracts in government ICT?

 Hyperion IT places project and program managers across major Canberra government programs.
-We'll give you clear context on the role scope, governance environment, and rate — so you're going in with the full picture.
+We'll give you clear context on the role scope, governance environment, and rate range so you're going in with the full picture.